Cauchy — Threat Detection and Response at Scale

 Microsoft Defender for XDR

-2. to write to append blobs in storage accounts that are rotated on an hourly basis.
+2. Write to append blobs rotated hourly

 {